gis-ops/tutorials/wordpress/WP_SpatialPlugin.md

 ## 2 WP GeoMeta Plugin

-[Michael Moore](https://update.link) developed this plugin back in 2017 when he presented it on the FOSSGIS conference.
+[Michael Moore](https://twitter.com/stuporglue) developed this plugin back in 2017 when he presented it on the Boston 2017 FOSS4G conference.
 Since then it's unfortunately been fairly quiet on the project.
 However, it's still alive and kicking on WordPress v5.2.x.
 So, let's get started.

 ### Details